 Djukic was forced to shuffle his pack as a result, introducing another central defender, Ricardo Costa, in place of Federico Cartabia.

-But the change could not stopping Swansea taking the lead as Bony put the visitors ahead in the 14th minute.
+But the change could not stopping Swansea taking the lead as Bony put the away side ahead in the 14th minute.

-Neat interplay between Michu and Pozuelo led to the former centring for Bony from the left and he hit a fierce left-foot strike from just inside the area that whistled past Valencia goalkeeper Vicente Guaita.
+Neat interplay between Michu and Pozuelo led to the former centering for Bony from the left and he hit a fierce left-foot strike from just inside the area that took a slight deflection and whistled past Valencia goalkeeper Vicente Guaita.

 Costa then nearly gifted Swansea a second when his attempted clearance was played straight to Nathan Dyer, but the winger, who raced clear, dragged his shot wide.

-Bony came agonisingly close to a second five minutes before half-time when he turned Costa easily before flashing an effort narrowly wide.
+Bony came agonizingly close to a second five minutes before halftime when he turned Costa easily before flashing an effort narrowly wide.

-Swansea started the second period in similar fashion and twice Bony missed good opportunities to double their advantage.
+Swansea started the second period in similar fashion and twice Bony missed good opportunities to double the advantage.